 Implementation of PhreeqcRM as the Reaction Engine in PHAST

 The changes to PHAST that implement PhreeqcRM are transparent to the user; input, output, and documentation are unchanged.
 The code that coupled the transport calculation (Fortran) to the reaction calculations was rewritten to use PhreeqcRM.
-In fact, the previous version of PHAST (version 2) relied on the source code of PHREEQC version 2 with additional coding to define initial and boundary conditions, transfer concentrations from transport to PhreeqcRM, run reaction calculations, and return concentrations for transport.
+The previous version of PHAST (version 2) relied on the source code of PHREEQC version 2 with additional coding to define initial and boundary conditions, transfer concentrations from transport to PhreeqcRM, run reaction calculations, and return concentrations for transport.
 PhreeqcRM was designed to perform these functions for PHAST, and the functions of the previous PHAST version correspond closely with the methods of PhreeqcRM.

 PHAST’s finite-difference nodes are linked to reaction cells in PhreeqcRM by a mapping that accounts for inactive zones and removes redundancies based on symmetry.
 PHAST assumes constant fluid properties and ignores changes in density and fluid volume produced by reactions.
 Concentrations are transferred to the module before reaction calculations and retrieved from the module after reaction calculations.